 What medications can help with hair loss?

 Your diabetes doctor may prescribe a topical medication such as minoxidil (Rogaine), which you apply to your scalp and other areas of hair loss.
-To regrow hair, men can take a pill called finasteride (Propecia) to regrow their hair.
+For the result of hair growth, men can take a pill called finasteride (Propecia) to regrow their hair.
 Although this medicine is typically used by men, I also use it off-label for women at a lower dose on occasion.
-Another medicine used in women to help with hair growth is Aldactone or spironolactone to block the action of testosterone.
+Another medicine used in women to help with hair growth is Aldactone or spironolactone which blocks the action of testosterone.
 Those suffering from diabetes or prediabetes often experience falling of their hair due to high glucose or sugar levels that are found within these conditions.
 By taking glucose lowering medications like Metformin and keeping blood sugars within normal range, the result is most often either not further hair loss and possibly some regrowth of their natural hair.

 If your diabetic hair loss affects a large area of your scalp, you may want to cover it temporarily with a wig or hairpiece.
 The cost is reasonable, and you can take the wig off when you no longer require it.
 I hope that by watching this video, you will never get to that point!

 So, everyone, thank you for tuning in.
 We’ll catch up with you in the next article.

 About the author:

 Who is Dr. Ergin?
 Dr. Ahmet Ergin is an endocrinologist interested in and passionate about diabetes care.
 Dr. Ergin earned his medical degree with honors at Marmara University School of Medicine in Istanbul, Turkey.
 Then, he completed his internal medicine residency and endocrinology fellowship at Cleveland Clinic in Cleveland, Ohio.
 He is a board-certified Internal Medicine and Endocrinology, diabetes, and metabolism physician.
 He is also a certified diabetes education specialist.